Bring whatever you’re writing and get daily feedback on your pages.

 Please make your own flight reservations to Porto [OPO].

 Trip Package rate will be adjusted if you choose to room elsewhere.
+Pousada is a youth hostel, therefore affordable, therefore you will encounter youth.

-ASK ABOUT DROP-IN RATE FOR LOCAL PORTUGUESE PARTICIPANTS.
+DROP-IN RATE AVAILABLE FOR PORTUGUESE PARTICIPANTS.

 Portuguese participants may pay in Euros or dollars on first day but please RSVP to hold space.